Larysha/MSc-Project/README.md

 Full script: `CleanMetadata.sh`

 Each metadata entry is read into its own column.
-The `Perl` tool `Text::CSV` is used for this, with the help of user user:7696 from Stack Exchange.
+The `Perl` tool `Text::CSV` is used for this.

 Full script: `process-tsv.pl`